Background

 Removing dust mites from your bed where you sleep for an average of 8 hours a night will relieve allergic symptoms.
 Eliminate dust mites from your home and make your living spaces uncomfortable places for dust mites to live is a first essential step toward treat your allergy.

 Would you like to discover if you are sensitive to dust mites in the comfort of your home?
-Learn more about the ExAller® self test.
+Try our online allergy evaluation.

 Benjamin Tillier